HANOI TRAVEL GUIDE

 - Fly – Flights and trains are cheap so make sure to compare prices around Vietnam.
 Booking flights in advance, directly with VietJet can save you a lot of time and money.

-- Overnight buses – If you aren’t booking your trip ahead of time and flights are too expensive when you are travelling, have a look at the overnight buses.
-You can save money on both the transport and accommodation.
+- Overnight buses – If you aren’t booking your trip ahead of time and flights are too expensive when you are traveling, have a look at the overnight buses.
+You can save money on both transport and accommodation.

 Best things to do in Hanoi